mrkazawa/grid_world/sarsa/README.md

 The solution to break this block is that when you are at grid `(2,1)` or `(1,2)` you must be **VERY LUCKY** not only to hit the `epsilon` but also to get the random action correct (`right` or `down`).
 Moreover, we log the time for the agent to finish an episode.
-Some of them are very huge number because of this problems.
-We put three most high number time logs (in seconds) over 50 episodes below.
+Some of them are in very huge numbers because of this problem.
+We put three highest number time logs (in seconds) over 50 episodes below.

 ```
 episode : 18 --- time : 178.0